-Xenon is the name of an information stealer that can be purchased from hacker forums for $150 or $80 (depending on the subscription plan).
+Xenon is an information stealer, which can be purchased from hacker forums for USD$150 or $80 (depending on the subscription plan).
 This type of malware resides in an infected device, collects data and sends it to the attacker.

-It is common that victims are not aware of its presence until particular symptoms are clearly visible (like monetary loss, loss of access to personal accounts, etc.).
+Victims are often not aware of Xenon's presence until particular symptoms are clearly apparent (such as monetary loss, loss of access to personal accounts, etc.).

 Xenon steals passwords, cookies, browser history, download history, autofill data from most popular Chromium-based browsers, and from some Gecko-based browsers.

-Also, it steals clipboard data, Telegram and Discord sessions, Outlook, Pidgin, Psi, Psi +, and FileZilla data, system information (like IP addresses, geolocations), data from NordVPN, OpenVPN and ProtonVPN clients, grabs files from specified directories using a mask.
+It also steals clipboard data, Telegram and Discord sessions, Outlook, Pidgin, Psi, Psi +, and FileZilla data, system information (such as IP addresses, geolocations), data from NordVPN, OpenVPN and ProtonVPN clients, and grabs files from specified directories using a mask.

-Also, Xenon functions as a clipper - it replaces cryptocurrency wallet addresses of victims with ones belonging to the attackers.
-Research shows that this stealer targets Armory, Atomic wallet, Bitcoin core, Bytecoin, Dash core, Electrum, Ethereum, Exodus, Jaxx, Litecoin Core, Monero and Zcash crypto wallets.
+Furthermore, Xenon functions as a clipper - it replaces cryptocurrency wallet addresses of victims with ones belonging to the attackers.
+Research shows that this stealer targets Armory, Atomic wallet, Bitcoin core, Bytecoin, Dash core, Electrum, Ethereum, Exodus, Jaxx, Litecoin Core, Monero, and Zcash crypto wallets.

 Additionally, Xenon logs keystrokes - it records keyboard input (functions as a keystroke logger) and takes screenshots.

 |Name||Xenon information stealer|